-One added bonus from taking a performance test is the ability to track your progress throughout the cycling season.
-As you get stronger, this will easily be measured by taking further performance tests as the season progresses.
+One bonus from taking a performance test is the ability to track your progress throughout the cycling season.
+As you get stronger, this will easily be measured by further performance tests as the season progresses.

-When you have followed a training program for two or three months, it is really satisfying to see what difference all the hard work has done to your performance.
+When you have followed a training program for two or three months, it is satisfying to see what difference all the hard work has made to your performance.
 It’s a great stimulus for your motivation when you can see that your 30-minute maximum power is up by, for example, 15 watts while your body mass is lowered.

 V02 Intervals and the five-minute test